apache/pekko-persistence-r2dbc/docs/src/main/paradox/snapshots.md

 ## Configuration

-To enable the snapshot plugin to be used by default, add the following line to your Akka `application.conf`:
+To enable the snapshot plugin to be used by default, add the following line to your Pekko `application.conf`:

 ```
-akka.persistence.snapshot-store.plugin = "akka.persistence.r2dbc.snapshot"
+pekko.persistence.snapshot-store.plugin = "pekko.persistence.r2dbc.snapshot"
 ```

 It can also be enabled with the `snapshotPluginId` for a specific `EventSourcedBehavior` and multiple